CodeYourFuture/syllabus-archive/js-core-1/week-3/homework.md

 # Homework

-1. Fork [the js-exercises repo](https://github.com/CodeYourFuture/js-exercises) repo and solve all exercises in the `week-3/Homework/mandatory`.
-You can complete the optional exercises in `week-3/Homework/extra` for more of a challenge!
+Fork [the JavaScript-Core-1-Homework repo](https://github.com/CodeYourFuture/JavaScript-Core-1-Homework) repo and solve all exercises in the `week-3/mandatory`.
+You can complete the optional exercises in `week-3/extra` for more of a challenge!